How to improve Code Quality: A short analysis

 Since consistency is subjective, analyzing and assessing it can be difficult.
 Some metrics, such as cyclomatic sophistication, may be used to objectively test code.
 There are many methods for reducing uncertainty and increasing efficiency.

 On the first run, quality coding can take more time and effort.
-However, if you start with consistency, you’ll save money on repairs and bug fixes in the long run.
-You’ll still be able to pay off the technical debt.
+However, if you start with consistency, then you’ll save money on repairs and bug fixes in the long run.

 Liked what you read?
 Subscribe and get fresh updates.